Kaltsoon/data-management-and-databases/slides/week-2/week-2.md

 - A _data model_ consists of three components: the _structural part_, the _integrity part_ and the _manipulative part_
 - In the _relational model_, all data is logically structured within relations that have attributes and tuples
+-  _SQL_ is the standard database language for relational databases
 - _Integrity constraints_ are rules which make sure that the database is in a legal state
 - _Domain constraint_ specifies the set of allowable values for an attribute
 - _Primary key constraint_ prevents duplicate tuples to exist for the relation